Recording an OB when no access is possible;

 CART continue to work towards the goal of being permitted to safely document the interior of this site.
 We have engaged in a positive dialogue with the site managers and we hope our determination will pay off some time soon.
 We have worked to identify periods when entry would not result in bat disturbance and the requirements for safe access, both in terms of confined space working and asbestos risk management.
 We have explored the possibility of remote access with drones or remote controlled vehicles.
 If access ever is possible, we want to record it in as many ways as possible to make the most of the opportunity.
 Not just with photos or video, but detailed measurement or ideally 3D scanning to ensure the site is recorded comprehensively.
 We would be interested to hear from anyone with skills in those areas who might wish to cooperate either in providing the relevant schemes of work or risk assessments or later in any investigation.
 It would be a shame if this site is further damaged or decays without being properly recorded.
 At present the only records have resulted from illegal access which surely is not what was intended by those creating the relevant legislation.
 From CART's perspective, doing the right thing may take longer but we hope that is of more benefit in the future in relations with other landowners than earlier access to a single site, no matter how interesting.

-Following the most visit video, all the entrances have been welded shut to prevent access.
+Following the most recent visit in the final video linked above, all the entrances have been welded shut to prevent access.

 Tomorrow will be looking at some smaller scale projects with interesting findings.